StepanSS/Google_Web_App/Lesson_4/readme.md

 Lesson 4
-pass data from sheet "Options" to web as variable "list"
+pass data from sheet "Options" to web with variable "list"